Insurgency in Chad (2016–present): Role of foreign forces

+Pro-government

 Until 2025, the Chadian government was mainly backed by French forces which have traditionally a substantial presence in the country.
 The French troops often fought alongside the Chadian military, and the French Air Force provided government forces with air support during the insurgency.
 By 2023, Chad had become one of few remaining French allies in the Sahel, as various other regional states had evicted long-standing French garrisons.
 In November 2024, the Chadian government suddenly terminated the long-standing French military cooperation, with the local French forces gradually retreating from the country from December 2024 to early 2025.
 China has also supplied Chad with weaponry.
 In 2023, Central African Republic's security forces cooperated with the Chadian military during anti-rebel operations; as the relations between the two states have been historically strained, this was seen as unusual by journalists.

+Having signed a security agreement with the Chadian government in 2023, Hungary announced in 2024 that it would deploy 200 soldiers to Chad to train and assist local security forces in their operations against insurgents.
+However, the approval of this deployment stalled amid debates within the Chadian National Assembly, while President Déby also had not openly backed the proposal.
+Speculations regarding the military mission resurfaced amid debates surrounding the 2026 Hungarian parliamentary election, alleging that it was still being planned and supposed to be led by Gáspár Orbán, son of Hungarian Prime Minister Viktor Orbán.
+In response, Hungarian Defense Minister Kristóf Szalay-Bobrovniczky denied that a mission to Chad was being prepared at all.

+Anti-government

 The role of foreign support for the insurgents is unclear, but it is widely suspected by researchers and local governments that various foreign actors are involved in the rebellion.
 Various Chadian rebel groups are known to occasionally ally with the Libyan forces of Khalifa Haftar; thus, Haftar's troops may have provided the insurgents with training and equipment.
 However, there have also been open clashes between Haftar's forces and some Chadian rebels.
 Furthermore, the Al Jufra Airbase in Libya was supplied by the United Arab Emirates during its occupation by Chadian rebels.
 Mercenaries belonging to the Wagner Group have been spotted at the base, alongside former as well as current Blackwater members.
-In 2023, the United States intelligence leaked documents according to which the Wagner Group was cooperating with Hemedti – head of the Sudanese RSF – to recruit as well as train Chad rebels in the Central African Republic with the ultimate goal of overthrowing the Chadian government.
+In 2023, the United States intelligence leaked documents according to which the Wagner Group was cooperating with Hemedti – head of the Sudanese RSF Hungary to recruit as well as train Chad rebels in the Central African Republic with the ultimate goal of overthrowing the Chadian government.
 By late 2024, the Chadian government was accusing Sudan of supporting Ousman Dillo's rebel group.